SimonBrodtmann/lignumis/README.md

 If you like the idea that metals need to cool down after being smolten in a furnace, Lignumis gold has support for hot metals.

+*Note that you'll have to insert gold plates manually into the provisional rocket silo when Hot metals is active (See https://forums.factorio.com/viewtopic.php?f=48&t=123081).*

 #### [Wooden Military](https://mods.factorio.com/mod/wood-military)

 If you want more of it than Lignumis offers, add this mod.
 It adds ammo for shotguns and there are settings for rockets and artillery shells.